 Test #2: Copy Length

 When sending emails, how much copy is enough?
 How much copy makes it too long?

 According to Hubspot, an ideal length of a “sales email” is between 50-100 words… That’s short!
 If you’re reading up to this point, I’ve already surpassed 200 words in this post!

 I’d recommend that you take their advice with a grain of salt, because there are different types of marketing tactics and different types of consumers in the world – what works best for a sales email won’t necessarily correlate into a fundraising email campaign.

 One of the best ways to approach this test is by creating one email with long-form copy (about 250 words or more) and testing it against an email with short-form copy (between 50-150 words).
 Before you can decide if short or long copy works best for your organization, you’ll have to make a decision about the email’s goal.
 You’re going to want to make sure that your copy takes your reader down a path that converts them with a call-to-action (CTA).
 If you don’t have a goal for your email – why are you sending it?

 Test #3: CTA

-- Too Many Options: Does your email campaign contain all of the elements above?
+Too Many Options: Does your email campaign contain all of the elements above?
 Try removing one element from each campaign to see what gets the best response from your audience.

 Test #4: Timing

-A post discussing split testing wouldn’t be complete with discussing the timing of your email campaigns – and this one isn’t any different.
-What day of the week and at what time do you send your emails?
+Any post discussing A/B testing wouldn’t be complete with discussing the timing of your email campaigns, so we’ll do that too!
+A common question people ask when creating fundraising emails is, “What day of the week and at what time do you send your emails?”